deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE.md

   namespace: d8-system
 data:
   global: |          # Note the vertical bar.
-    # Section of the YAML file with global settings
+    # Section of the YAML file with global settings.
     modules:
       publicDomainTemplate: "%s.kube.company.my"
   # monitoring-ping related section of the YAML file.
   monitoringPing: |
     externalTargets:
     - host: 8.8.8.8
-    config:
-      hsts: true
   # Disabling the dashboard module.
   dashboardEnabled: "false"
 ```

 Pay attention to the following:
-- The `|` sign — vertical bar glyph that must be specified, because the parameter being passed is a multi-line string, not an object;
+- The `|` sign — vertical bar glyph that must be specified when passing settings, because the parameter being passed is a multi-line string, not an object;
 - A module name is in *camelCase* style.

 Use the following command to edit the `deckhouse` ConfigMap: